Double Dragon II: The Revenge: Legacy

 Double Dragon II: Wander of the Dragons is a beat 'em up loosely based on the arcade game Double Dragon II: The Revenge, developed by Korean game studio GRAVITY and published by Barunson Creative Co.
 Ltd. The title was first announced in 2011, but was shelved for release for two years.
 It was eventually released on April 5, 2013 as a digital download for the Xbox 360 via the Xbox Live Arcade service.
-The game was met with an overwhelmingly negative reception, being considered as one of the worst games of all time.
+The game was met with an overwhelmingly negative reception, and is considered one of the worst games of all time.